Sittravell/UpPlan/README.md

 ## IMAGE TARGET

 If you have selected “Open Map” or selected a specific location, your phone camera should start up (Please allow camera access, if you are prompted to).The 3D map should appear on the camera.
 However, it requires an image target to do so.
-Please use our UpPlan image target which is shown on Figure 4.1 below.
-Place the image target under the phone camera like in Figure 4.2.
-The 3D map will then appear on top of the image target like Figure 4.3 below.
+Please use the UpPlan image target which is shown below.
+Place the image target under the phone camera.
+The 3D map will then appear on top of the image target.
 <img src="images/image_target.jpg" alt="UpPlan’s Image Target" width="1000" height="500"/>

 <img src="images/demo_image_target.png" alt="Place image target under camera" width="300" height="500"/>                   <img src="images/demo_3d_map_top.png" alt="3D map of FSKTM" width="300" height="500"/>